 Dr. Frick has practiced clinical mental health counseling in outpatient mental health agencies and private practice since 1997.
 She is a Licensed Professional Counselor-Supervisor, National Certified Counselor, and an Approved Clinical Supervisor.
-Her professional memberships include the American Counseling Association, Association for Counselor Education and Supervision, Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling, International Association of Marriage and Family Counselors, Southern Association for Counselor Education.
+Her professional memberships include the American Counseling Association, Association for Counselor Education and Supervision, Association for Lesbian, Gay, Bisexual, and Transgender Issues in Counseling, International Association of Marriage and Family Counselors, Southern Association for Counselor Education and Supervision, and the North Carolina Counseling Association.

-Dr. Elizabeth Graves, Assistant Professor, Coordinator of Professional School Counseling, and Coordinator of Professional School Counseling Field Experiences.
+Dr. Elizabeth Graves, Associate Professor, Coordinator of Professional School Counseling, and Coordinator of Professional School Counseling Field Experiences.
 Prior to joining the Western Carolina University counseling program faculty in Fall 2016, Dr. Graves taught middle school and high school English in North Carolina for five years, earned her master's in School Counseling at Western Carolina University, and then counseled in rural Western North Carolina middle and elementary public schools for 10 years.